-How to teach your dog to get along in a multi-species household
+Transformation time: How to teach a cat-reactive dog to get along in a multi-species household.

 It’s fairly common for dogs to be placed for adoption with a caveat that there should be “no cats,” “no small animals,” or “no livestock” in their new homes.
 These warnings are usually based on observations of the dog while he spent time in a shelter or rescue, or on the dog’s history in his most recent home.
 While they are meant to prevent a tragedy, especially in the home of a well-meaning but not very experienced owner, the warnings can scare away committed owners who are willing and capable of addressing the dog’s predatory leanings.
 Here’s the story of one very determined couple who helped their new dog get past her cat-chasing past and go on to share her hearth with a pair of kitties.

 Ken and Sue Johnson love German Shepherd Dogs and are very aware of the pet overpopulation problem.
 So it made sense, when their senior Shepherd died of old age, to adopt their next canine companion from a rescue group.
 They contacted a German Shepherd rescue, and adopted five-year-old black-and-tan Sara.

 The rescue staff informed them that Sara, seized in a neglect case, had lived with cats in her previous home, so they felt confident taking her home to meet their senior cat.
 Much to their dismay, they discovered that while Sara may have lived with cats before, it probably wasn’t a harmonious relationship.
 When we met for our first behavior modification session they said, “We had a cat when we first brought Sara home.
 She chased the cat upstairs where he stayed for the next two months until he passed away.”